vaishalimurugavel/CS5010_PDP/Assignment4/src/main/resources/README.md

 Command line argument:
 1) java ControllerApp --mode interactive
-2) java CalendarApp --mode headless "Full absolute File path"
+2) java CalendarApp --mode headless <Full absolute File path>

 Using Intellij:
 1) Extract the contents of the code in the src/main/java folder of an Intellij project.